Brenda Freeman (she/her) Community Co-Chair

 Stacey has been a police officer for 29 years and has had the opportunity to take on many different roles in her department.
 It is in her current position as a community resource officer that she finds the most job satisfaction and feels she makes the most impact.
 Stacey works in conjunction with the community she serves as well as the Greater Victoria community through the GVPDAC.
 Stacey believes the relationship between police and the diverse communities represented is getting stronger every day and she looks forward to continuing to foster these relationships working toward building more trust, understanding and acceptance.

-May Shihadeh
+May Shihadeh (she/her)

 Victoria Multifaith Society